The Wildlife Damage Compensation program has two major components — compensation for crop damage and compensation for livestock predation.

 Compensation for Faeces Contamination in Grain

-Grain that is unmarketable due to faeces contamination may qualify under the Wildlife Damage Compensation Program.
+Grain that is unmarketable due to faeces contamination may qualify under the Wildlife Damage Compensation program.

-Grain Contaminated with Faeces Factsheet
+Grain Contaminated with Faeces Details

 The Canadian grain industry standard for faeces contamination is zero tolerance.
-Grain that is unmarketable due to faeces contamination may qualify for compensation under the Wildlife Damage Compensation Program.
+Grain that is unmarketable due to faeces contamination may qualify for compensation under the Wildlife Damage Compensation program.